Kamloops NorthPaws

 The Kamloops NorthPaws are a collegiate summer baseball team located in Kamloops, British Columbia.
-The NorthPaws are members of the West Coast League and play their home games at NorBrock Stadium.
-They are scheduled to begin play in 2021.
+The NorthPaws are members of the West Coast League and since 2022 have played their home games at NorBrock Stadium.

+The Northpaws were founded following the conclusion of the 2020 season but did not play until 2022 due to COVID restrictions.
+The NorthPaws clinched their first playoff berth that same year but have not been back since.